CodePushGo/website/src/content/blog/en/checklist-for-ota-updates-under-australias-privacy-act.md

     -   Implement rollback mechanisms to fix issues quickly during updates.
     -   Use version control systems that align with Privacy Act standards.

 > "The Most Secure Live Update System for Capacitor.
-Built for developers who value security and speed." - Capgo.app
+Built for developers who value security and speed." - CodePushGo.app

-Capgo offers live update security that aligns with these compliance needs.
+CodePushGo offers live update security that aligns with these compliance needs.